 Difference between UNION and UNION ALL T-SQL Operators

 If you want to combine output from multiple tables or queries into one result set, you can do this using an operator known as UNION.
-Here, i will discuss difference between UNION and UNION ALL T-SQL operators.
+A UNION is used to extract rows based on some conditions specified whereas UNION ALL will extract all rows from both tables.
+Here, i will discuss difference between UNION and UNION ALL operators ( UNION vs UNION ALL ) in this article along with their use cases.

 The UNION operator allows us to combine the results of two or more SELECT statements into a single result set and removes duplicate rows from that result set.
 Basically, it is performing a DISTINCT operation across all columns in the result set.
 The UNION operator is different from using joins that combine columns from two tables.